Skip to main content

 solid = conservative $180K · faded = upside band to $274K

-Source: DMS P&L rollups + ActivityLog event tables · 65% attribution to LouieAuto (midpoint of 50–80% model range; rationale in data room) · Full methodology + raw data in data room under NDA · Request access →
+Source: DMS P&L rollups + ActivityLog event tables · 65% attribution to LouieAuto (midpoint of 50–80% model range) · Full methodology public →

 Dealer / GM